kqarryzada/NeoDefaults/README.md

 ## More Information
 In the interest of keeping this page short, additional information is available on the [More Info](docs/More-Info.md) page, which discusses:
+* How NeoDefaults works
-* An explanation of what each component is and why it's added
+* An explanation of what NeoDefaults adds and why
 * How to customize what NeoDefaults changes
 * How to diagnose and report issues